silhouetteUA/kubeplugin/README.md

 `Resource` and `Namespace` value.
 For `Resource` only two values can be passed, namely:

-node  -- Display resource (CPU/memory) usage of nodes pod   -- Display resource (CPU/memory) usage of pods
+node  -- Display resource (CPU/memory) usage of nodes \n pod   -- Display resource (CPU/memory) usage of pods

 For `Namespace` any value can be provided, like - default, kube-system, etc.